 When the Golden Gate Bridge was built in the 1930s, the steelmakers coated the spans with red primer.
 Irving F. Morrow, the bridge’s architect, could see the bridge under construction during his commute from the East Bay, and he knew the impact its color would have on the entire Bay Area.

-He was so inspired by the way the red primer blended with the landscape that he chose International Orange, a vermilion close to Safety Orange, for its permanent color.
+The red primer blends so well with the landscape that International Orange, a vermilion close to Safety Orange, for is now the permanent color.
 Not only did it complement the warm landscape colors, but it was easily visible by the ships passing through the Golden Gate.

 We can mix International Orange for your project with this CMYK formula: Cyan: 0%, Magenta: 69%, Yellow: 100%, Black: 6%.
 Or try Orange Vermillion for an interior paint color as memorable as the bridge itself.